Lee Margerison

 Lee Margerison (born 10 September 1973) is an English former professional footballer who played as a midfielder.

 Career

-Born in Bradford, Margerison made three appearances in the Football League for Bradford City, and later played non-league football for Slough Town.
+Born in Bradford, Margerison made three appearances in the Football League for Bradford City, and later played non-league football for Slough Town, Gainsborough Trinity and Bradford (Park Avenue).
+He also played for Eccleshill United.

 After football

 In May 2010, Margerison was one of seven former football professionals who undertook a 140-mile charity bike ride, in memory of a University friend who died of leukaemia.
 The other riders included Tony Strudwick, Chris Jones, Tom Curtis, Liam Kane, Joe Whibley and Chris Kerr.

 Margerison now works as a teacher at St Aidan's Church of England High School in Harrogate.